What is a Hosts File?

 STEP 1: In Mac OS X, editing the hosts file is similar to Ubuntu.
-Begin in terminal and use your preferred editor or even open your favorite GUI text editor, it is easier to do so from terminal.
+Begin in the terminal and use your preferred editor or even open your favorite GUI text editor, it is easier to do so from the terminal.

 STEP 2: The file will look like a Windows, simply with a little less explanation.
 Again we are going to redirect Facebook.

-STEP 3: This time it looks like that 0.0.0.0 is a loopback and will redirect you to the PCs Apache test page.
+STEP 3: This time it looks like 0.0.0.0 is a loopback and will redirect you to the PCs Apache test page.

 If you find any difficulty with this, please feel free to get in touch with us via.
 Live chat or email.